-i had a vision in which the sixth patriarch authorised me to teach !
+i had a vision involving the sixth patriarch which designates me as his successor,

 Btw, An3drew, My favorite sci-fi novel is "Blindsight" by Peter Watts.
 I think you'd like it because it's hard sci fi:http://www.rifters.com/real/Blindsight.htm#NotesBe sure to the read the notes about "Sleight of Mind" and "Sentience/Intelligence" by crtl+f.
 He uses a lot of empirical information (which he cites) when writing this novel.